 \section{Introduction}

-The Schelling model \cite{schelling} is a widely studied framework for understanding spontaneous segregation in social systems.
-It illustrates how collective behavior emerges from individual preferences within a community.
-The original model proposed by Schelling can be described as follows: imagine a grid (lattice) where social agents, represented by distinct colors, occupy some cells.
-These colors symbolize different social groups, and agents tend to favor neighborhoods where their immediate neighbors share their color.
-An agent is considered "unhappy" if the proportion of same-colored neighbors falls below a certain threshold.
-Such unsatisfied agents may relocate to a randomly chosen vacant cell nearby (or, in an alternative version of the model, to any available cell, regardless of distance).
-By iterating this process, the system eventually reaches a dynamic equilibrium under the condition that the total number of agents for each color is conserved.
-In the long-time limit the system may undergo a phase transition at a critical threshold.
-Beyond the transition point, agents form monochromatic clusters with fluctuating boundaries.
-The Schelling model highlights how local interactions, such as the preference for similar neighbors, combined with the ability to relocate which models a social dynamics, can lead to large-scale structural changes in the system.
-For mathematical details and generalizations, see, for example \cite{DallAsta2008, VinkovicKirman2006, HatnaBenenson2015, SinghHaahr2006, FagioloValenteVriend2007, HenryPralatZhang2011}.
+The Schelling model \cite{schellingDynamicModelsSegregation1971} is a widely studied framework for understanding spontaneous segregation in social systems, illustrating how collective behavior emerges from individual preferences within communities.
+In the original formulation, agents on a lattice relocate if their neighbors differ too much in type, eventually reaching a dynamic equilibrium distribution.
+At a critical satisfaction threshold, the equilibrium configuration transitions from dispersed agents to monochromatic clusters with fluctuating boundaries.
+The model demonstrates how local preferences for similar neighbors, combined with agent mobility, can drive large-scale structural changes.
+For mathematical details and generalizations, see, for example, \cite{dallastaStatisticalPhysicsSchelling2008, vinkovicPhysicalAnalogueSchelling2006, hatnaCombiningSegregationIntegration2015, singhCreatingAdaptiveNetwork2006, fagioloSegregationNetworks2007, henryEmergenceSegregationEvolving2011}.

-In the work \cite{valba}, the authors studied a variant of the Schelling model defined on a graph, rather than on a spatial lattice as in the original formulation \cite{schelling}.
-This graph-based model represents a society as a social network composed of multiple social groups, with different colors indicating distinct social categories.
-It was shown in \cite{valba} that the competition between two--body interactions of individuals from different social groups, and three--body interactions among connected triads within the same group, is capable of reproducing a wide range of social behaviors beyond simple spatial segregation.
-In particular, numerical analysis demonstrated the phase transitions between structures of varies topologies like bipartite graphs, clustered graphs where clusters are linked to each other via "ambassadors" etc.
+Beyond spatial lattices, recent work has explored Schelling dynamics on general networks.
+Avetisov et al.~\cite{avetisovPhaseTransitionsSocial2018a} studied a variant on graphs, where a society is modeled as a social network with different colors indicating distinct social categories.
+They showed that competition between two-body interactions among individuals from different groups and three-body interactions within connected triads can reproduce a wide range of social behaviors beyond simple spatial segregation.
+Numerical analysis demonstrated phase transitions between structures of various topologies, including bipartite graphs and clustered graphs linked via \enquote{ambassadors}.